HITECHCRIME/HC_REL01_TRIBE/README.md

 - YouTube: MT_01 / Mystery Teaser 01 (twitter) part 1/2 -> go through socials to piece the message together
 - YouTube: MT_02 / Mystery Teaser 02 (fb) part 2/2 -> go through socials to piece the message together
+- Text Message Platform Signup for the Narrative - user receives ominous texts with "dopamine hooks" trying to draw them into the universe by mixing real life and fiction.

 - "end of the material has ENTER THE UNIVERSE"

-Audiovisual Release
+Main Audiovisual Release

+- YouTube: HC_NSF25_Tribe / 'TRIBE' Cinematic Narrative Short Film set in the Hitech Crime Universe (the main narrative)
-- YouTube: HC_SG152_Tribe / MOTHNODE_ Tribe | Cinematic Music Video
+- YouTube: HC_SG152_Tribe / MOTHNODE_ Tribe | Cinematic Music Video / think about making it a VR/360 recorded video to be experienced in multiple ways.
 Utilizes the scenes from the narrative short film but from a different perspective - we move among the slow-motion scenes with MOTHNODE culminating at the point where the street generator blows up and the girl dies.
 It acts as a final commentary on the events in the short story.

-- YouTube: HC_NSF25_Tribe / 'TRIBE' Cinematic Narrative Short Film set in the Hitech Crime Universe
 - YouTube: ?

 Include websites like LOST did, but to have things that happen on the real internet affect what happens in the narrative universe - posts and events pop up in the narrative.
 A fictional project that interacts with the real audience in the story.
 One way medium no more.
 Things audience does online affects the storylines.